vladigleba/vladigleba.github.io/posts/prophecy/change.md

 > For *I am the LORD, I change not*; therefore ye sons of Jacob are not consumed.
 {% ct 'Malachi 3:6' %}

 Since Jesus cannot change, His law cannot change either, for it is a [reflection of His character](/posts/gospel/law.md#what-is-gods-law-a-reflection-of).
 If His law could be changed, the Father would have never sent His Son to die for our sins on Calvary.
+His very death testifies that the law is as unchangeable as God Himself.
+Often, it is claimed that because of Jesus’ death we are no longer under the law but under grace.
+But which of the Ten Commandments do we no longer need?
+Since Jesus died for our sins, are we free to have other gods, bow down to images, blaspheme God’s name, desecrate the Sabbath, dishonor our parents, murder, commit adultery, steal, lie, and covet?
+[Of course not.](/posts/gospel/law.md#does-that-mean-we-are-now-free-to-break-it)

 ## What is part of His law?
 When was it established?